Policy Agenda: Tax Policy

 - Ensuring parity between online and bricks-and-mortar businesses with a reasonable and fair Internet sales tax solution.

-- Passing the Small Business Tax Credit Accessibility Act, which would simplify and expand the small business tax credit created by the Affordable Care Act—helping more small businesses qualify for and utilize it.
+- Simplifying and expanding the small business tax credit created by the Affordable Care Act—helping more small businesses qualify for and utilize it.

 - Passing healthcare tax equity for the self-employed so that freelancers can deduct their healthcare expenses from their FICA tax obligations.